RutOf/Apex-Spoofer/README.md

 ・Instructions on how to use are in the video.
 Just following the video is enough.

-・This is not a virus, it is completely safe and open source, meaning you can look throught the files to ensure it does not damage your PC.
+・This is not a virus, it is completely safe and open source, meaning you can look through the files to ensure it does not damage your PC.

 ***
   <p align="center">